cgjuan01/quercetin-ADMET-permeability/README.md

 ## Key result

-The aglycone and isorhamnetin fall within the passive-permeation-favourable range (TPSA <= 140 A^2, cLogP >= 0; high predicted GI absorption), whereas the glucuronide, sulfate, and glucoside conjugates that predominate in plasma fall outside it (low predicted GI absorption; multiple Lipinski/Veber violations).
+The aglycone and isorhamnetin fall within the passive permeation favourable range (TPSA <= 140 A^2, cLogP >= 0; high predicted GI absorption), whereas the glucuronide, sulfate, and glucoside conjugates that predominate in plasma fall outside it (low predicted GI absorption; multiple Lipinski/Veber violations).